 Around the House

-15. Clean your own carpet, rent a rug doctor
+15. Clean your own carpet with rented a rug doctor.

 Don’t hire a cleaning service, you can rent a rug doctor for around 40 bucks from most grocery stores nowadays.
 You’ll need to buy the cleaning solution too, but you can save a couple hundred bucks this way.